More and More Streamers Suffer from Twitch Chargebacks Each Year

 If you accept donations in the course of your livestream activities, you can be just as vulnerable to payment disputes as any online merchant.
 It’s devastating if you rely on streaming as a primary source of income, because not only do you lose the initial donation, but you could be required to pay added fees, meaning you actually lose money.

 For example, let’s say you receive a donation via PayPal, then the donor disputes the charge.
 Not only will you lose the donation, but PayPal will charge you a flat $20 fee for that dispute.
-Donations aren’t covered by PayPal Seller Protection, so there’s no way to recover that fee.
+Donations aren’t covered by PayPal Seller Protection, nor by the PayPal Chargeback Protection.
+Thus, there’s no way to recover that fee.

 Why is this happening?
 Why would your viewers donate, then turn around and dispute the charge?
 Well, the reasons vary.
 In some cases, a viewer might make a donation for more than that person can spare.
 The user might also forget about a donation, then notice the charge show up later on his or her statement and assume it’s fraudulent.